 - a.
 Individual faculty-led study abroad programs are responsible for developing plans for their specific program sites.
 The SAC requires that site-specific information be provided including the steps that will be taken to protect students in the event of an emergency.
 Speak to the safety measures that are in place where participants will travel and live as part of the program.
 You should include: - the program's plans for a special emergency meeting place for students, faculty, and staff - who students should call or email in a crisis to confirm their safety and whereabouts - a designated GT emergency contact who will carry a program cell phone 24 hours a day, 7 days a week while the program is in operation (Programs must provide this number to OIE BEFORE departure.
-If a cell phone/SIM card will be purchased upon arrival, then a US cell phone that works overseas must be provided in the interim) - which GT faculty or staff member will be the "back-up" if the Program Director becomes ill, injured, or must leave the program unexpectedly (This person must be available to drop everything to travel to the program site, live/work on-site with the students, carry the program cell phone, and be available 24/7 in the Program Director's absence)

-how this plan and these emergency measures be communicated to students, faculty, and staff of the program t).
+If a cell phone/SIM card will be purchased upon arrival, then a US cell phone that works overseas must be provided in the interim) - which GT faculty or staff member will be the "back-up" if the Program Director becomes ill, injured, or must leave the program unexpectedly (This person must be available to drop everything to travel to the program site, live/work on-site with the students, carry the program cell phone, and be available 24/7 in the Program Director's absence) - measures that will be implemented in the event that there is a delay or disruption to travel due to unforeseen circumstances - how this plan and these emergency measures be communicated to students, faculty, and staff of the program b.
 List specific addresses and telephone numbers for at least one hospital/clinic AND one psychiatric facility for each city the program will visit.

-C Insurance for medical, repatriation of remains, medical evacuation, and emergency evacuation for natural disasters or political unrest must be included in the program fee and purchased on behalf of each student on the program.
+c.
+Insurance for medical, repatriation of remains, medical evacuation, and emergency evacuation for natural disasters or political unrest must be included in the program fee and purchased on behalf of each student on the program.
 The cost of this insurance is communicated each year to Program Directors for inclusion in the program's budget and program fee.
 OIE determines which insurance policy all programs will use, and requests coverage for participants prior to departure.
 Are there any additional insurance requirements for this program to operate?
 If so, please list.
 If none, state "None".